Announment Bar

 Payout Cycle

-It will no longer be possible to deliver with Wolt as a company, which means your tax deductions apply differently and DVFA must be personal.
+It’s not possible to deliver with Wolt as a company, which means your tax deductions apply differently.

 Olivier Hollesen